 In an interview with Rolling Stone, legendary rock n’ roll artist Little Richard admitted that, just a few months shy of his last birthday, he still has “it” as a performer despite reports that he was “clinging to his last breath.”

-But even with that little setback, Little Richard is still alive and well and kicking.
+But even with that little setback, the 85-year-old Little Richard is still alive and well and kicking.
 “I just spoke to him today,” says William Sobel, who has represented him for 30 years.
 “He said, ‘You know, I want you to talk to [the press] because I’m really annoyed this thing started on Facebook.
 Not only is my family not gathering around me because I’m ill, but I’m still singing.
 I don’t perform like I used to, but I have my singing voice, I walk around, I had hip surgery a while ago but I’m healthy.’”

 He recovered sufficiently to headline at 2013′s Viva Las Vegas Rockabilly Weekend.
 This comes just a little after Richard suffered a heart attack and told how he didn’t even realize he was having one when it happened and right before he was in a car accident.

 According to the article, he now spends his time designing clothes and praying — and thinking about the impact left by his groundbreaking early singles like ‘Tutti-Frutti’ and “Long Tall Sally.”

 “I think my legacy should be that when I started in show business, there wasn’t no such thing as rock ‘n’ roll,” he mused.
 “When I started with ‘Tutti Frutti,’ that’s when rock really started rocking.”

 A 65-year veteran of show business and a Grammy Lifetime Achievement Award recipient, as well as a member of the Songwriters Hall of Fame and Rock and Roll Hall of Fame, Little Richard helped lay the groundwork for a number of artists during the ’50s before announcing his retirement from secular music toward the end of the decade.